Dispersion for 1-d Scrodinger and wave equation with BV coefficients: Proof of the main results

+The aim of this section is to prove the main results of this paper.
 We first concentrate on the case of the wave equation \eqref{wave}.
 We will prove that the solution of equation \eqref{wave} satisfies

+An argument similar to the one in \cite[Prop.~1.3] {MR2227135} shows that it is sufficient to prove results for piecewise constant functions $a$ taking a finite number of values.
 Let us consider a laminar medium as in Section \ref{resolvent}.
 The key point in our proof is that the above estimate is equivalent with the fact that $Q_n(i\omega)$ is an $L^1(\rr)$-Fourier multiplier and the norm of $Q_n$ as a $L^1(\rr)$-multiplier can be estimated in terms of the variation of $\log (a)$.
-Moreover, we point out that it is sufficient to consider $v_0$ to be supported in one of the intervals $I_k$, $k=1,\dots,n$ since by linearity the result extends to any function $v_0\in L^1(\rr)$.